Why Gaviscon Advance is Superior to Regular Gaviscon

 Gaviscon is a medication that relieves reflux.

-However, the US version is not one I can recommend.
+The US version is not very useful.
 The formula sold in the UK is much more effective against reflux.

 Crucial Difference: the Concentration of the Algae Extract